unlcms/UNL-CMS/README.md

   *  redirect

      - Merge global redirect functions into Redirect module.
 See http://drupal.org/node/905914
-     - Patch #145 applied (along with interdiff addition from #242 https://www.drupal.org/project/redirect/issues/905914#comment-11985365)
+     - Patch #195 applied to rc-3 with added "Sanity check" to not redirect to external URLs.

   *  upload_replace.module